 Meyer Lemon Herbed Crab Bites

-Though the pretty bright hues and fancy presentation make this dish from Salt & Wind look like it takes a ton of time to create, it actually only requires five minutes.
-Seriously.
+Why We Love It: Though the pretty bright hues and fancy presentation make this dish from Salt & Wind look like it takes a ton of time to create, it actually only requires five minutes.
 If you want to cook your own crab meat, it may take a little longer, but otherwise, you just have to assemble these Meyer lemon bites with the radishes and add a few garnishes.

-Whenever you are eating raw kale, it's always a good idea to massage the leaves before taking a bite.
-Massaging it breaks down some of the tough fibers that can be hard to digest.
+Whenever you are eating raw kale, massage the leaves first.
+Doing so breaks down some of the tough fibers that can be hard to digest.
 Before you dress the salad, move your hands through the kale, giving the leaves a little squeeze.

 Butternut Squash, Andouille, and Herb Stuffing

-Here's another delicious dish from Spoon Fork Bacon.
-This medley of cold weather flavors like butternut squash, sage, thyme, rosemary, and, of course, gruyere (or Swiss) cheese is a wholesome and healthy addition to your holiday dinner lineup.
+Why We Love It: This medley of cold weather flavors like butternut squash, sage, thyme, rosemary, and, of course, gruyere (or Swiss) cheese in Spoon Fork Bacon's stuffing recipe is a wholesome addition to your holiday dinner lineup.
 This super festive side will be just as good (if not better) in a leftovers sandwich the next day.

 Ginger Carrot Bisque

-These perfectly golden, flaky biscuits taste just like as rich and buttery as the traditional recipes.
-However, this one from Minimalist Baker is dairy-free, so it'll satisfy your vegan guests too.
+Why We Love It: These perfectly golden, flaky biscuits taste just as rich and buttery as the traditional recipes.
+However, this one from A Couple Cooks is dairy-free, so it'll satisfy your vegan guests too.
 Just make sure there are enough to go around, as everyone will want a second helping.